Cadang-cadang: Molecular structure

 CCCVd are small, circular, and single-stranded.
 They cannot replicate themselves, and therefore are completely dependent on a host.

 CCCVd have a sequence of 246 nucleotides, 44 of which are common with most viroids.
 CCCVd can add a cytosine residue in the 197 position and increase the size to 247 nucleotides.
 It is known that forms of CCCVd with 247 nucleotides cause severe symptoms.
 Their minimum size is 246, but they can produce forms from 287 to 301 nucleotides.

 In CCCVd, changes in molecular forms are related to the steps of the disease.
 There are four different RNAs found in CCCVd, two of them fast and the other two slow (the difference between fast and slow RNA is their mobilities in electrophoresis gel).
 In the early stages of the disease, RNA fast 1 and RNA fast 2 appear, while in the late stages RNA slow 1 and RNA slow 2 are detected.

 Geographical distribution

 The CCCVd is widely spread in Philippines and it is mostly found in Bicol Region, Masbate, Catanduanes, Samar and other smaller islands in the zone.
 It is known that the present northernmost boundary is at the latitude of Manila and the southernmost at the latitude of Homonhon Island.
 This fact is important due to the proximity of the disease to the major coconut and oil palm growing area of Mindanao.
-An isolated focus of infection has been found on Solomon Islands, Oceania.
+An isolated focus of infection has been found on the Solomon Islands, in Oceania.

 The available data at the present suggests that the epidemiology of cadang-cadang viroid may not be spreading into any specific route.